solidi/learning-notes/interviews/career-tips.md

     - Don't judge immediately.
 Observe, observe, observe, then make a judgement.

 ### What would you do if you started your career now?
-- Learning to be smooth in execution, worked with very senior leaders.
-    - Having a continuing conversation as the work ulimately is achieved.
-- Focus on the people and relationship building - technical will come.
 - Focus on the constraints others were in before me and recognize their accomplishments in their environment.
     - Horrible code quality wasn't horrible, it was a learnign artifact.
+    - launch off of them for a better result.
+- [Learning to be smooth in execution, worked with very senior leaders.]
+    - Having a continuing conversation as the work ulimately is achieved.
+- [Focus on the people and relationship building - technical will come.]

 ### What are your current career objectives?
 - Continue a path on management, building generative engineering teams.